-The Data Dictionary provides definitions of the variables that may be included in each database.
+The Data Dictionary (PDF) provides definitions of the variables that may be included in each database.

-The 2012 employment estimate was based on 2012 employment data purchased from a third party vendor, Infogroup.
+- The 2016 employment estimate is based employment data purchased from a third party vendor, Infogroup.
 This data was checked and verified through phone calls, internet searches and against previous employment databases.
 This file was smoothed to match county control targets that were independently derived from the Quarterly Census of Employment and Wages by County supplemented with uncovered military, self-employment, and agricultural employment estimates.

 The regional projection for population was based on county-level population projections developed by the University of New Mexico’s Geospatial Population Studies in 2012.
 The regional employment projection was developed by MRCOG using a custom built economic forecasting tool.